Loikan

 Loikan is a village in Kyaukme Township, Shan State, Burma.

 History

 In the 1900s, the nearby Valley of Death was a frequent battleground for the Kaung Kha rebel militia, who fought against various government forces.

-In the 2010s, the village became a ketamine and methamphetamine haven for Asian drug cartel Sam Gor, and a drug compound near the village was raided in 2018.
+In the 2010s, the village became a ketamine and methamphetamine haven for the Asian drug cartel Sam Gor, and a drug compound near the village was raided in 2018.
 In 2020, Myanmar police discovered over 3,700 litres of methylfentanyl in Loikan.